Uncharted30/Chat-Application/Assignment6/README.md

 ## Usage
-Run the server first
+Run the server first:
 `$ -p $port`, if `-p` is not specified the server will run on the random port.

-Run the client
+Run the client:
 `$ -i $ip_address -p $port -u $username` if `-i` is not specified the client will try to connect the `localhost`

+Stop the server:
+use `exit` command to stop the server and all clients

 Command Description
 - logoff: sends a DISCONNECT_MESSAGE to the server